dex4er/Thrall/README.md

 binding to the port.
 The ids or names can be separated with commas or space characters. (default: none)

+## -o, --host

+Binds to a TCP interface.
+Defaults to undef, which lets most server backends bind to the any (\*) interface.
+This option is only valid for servers which support TCP sockets.

 ## -I

 Specifies Perl library include paths, like perl's `-I` option.
 You